-A student may be detained after school or asked to come to school early by a teacher, after giving the student and his/her parents one (1) day's notice.
-The student or his/her parents are responsible for transportation
+A student may be detained after school or asked to come to school early by a teacher, after giving the student and the student's parents one (1) day's notice.
+The student or the student's parents are responsible for transportation.